MahdiSMIDA/scripts_for_ansible_tower/README.md

 To install the script, follow these steps:

-1. Install the required dependencies: requests, beautifulsoup4.
+1. Install the required dependencies: requests
 2. Download the script file: `wait_status.py`.

 ## Usage